3D-I/IP-Country-Flags/README.md

 IP Country Flag is an extension that requires at least phpBB version 3.1.9, works also on 3.2.x.
 This is a port of the MOD I made first for phpBB2 and Categories Hierarchy MOD, then for phpBB3 (Olympus).

-Use of cURL where is available.
+Use of cURL is mandatory.
-This ext uses the GeoLocation API: http://ip-api.com/# (support IPv4 and IPv6) See also https://en.wikipedia.org/wiki/ISO_3166-2 for the Country Codes values
+This ext uses the GeoLocation API: http://freegeoip.net (support IPv4 and IPv6) See also https://en.wikipedia.org/wiki/ISO_3166-2 for the Country Codes values

 Online list on index screenshot